From the pen of the world's greatest writer: Anon...

 Darrell Scott, the father of Rachel Scott, a victim of the Columbine High School shootings in Littleton, Colorado, was invited to address the House Judiciary Committee's subcommittee.
 What he said to our national leaders during this special session of Congress was painfully truthful.
 They were not prepared for what he was to say, nor was it received well.
 It needs to be heard by every parent, every teacher, every politician, every sociologist, every psychologist, and every so-called expert!
 These courageous words spoken by Darrell Scott are powerful, penetrating, and deeply personal.
 There is no doubt that God sent this man as a voice crying in the wilderness..
 The following is a portion of the transcript:

-"Since the dawn of creation there has been both good & evil in the hearts of men and women.
+"Since the dawn of creation there has been both good & "disgusting" in the hearts of men and women.
 We all contain the seeds of kindness or the seeds of violence.
 The death of my wonderful daughter, Rachel Joy Scott, and the deaths of that heroic teacher, and the other eleven children who died must not be in vain.
 Their blood cries out for answers.

 "The first recorded act of violence was when Cain slew his brother Abel out in the field.
 The villain was not the club he used.
 Neither was it the NCA, the National Club Association.
 The true killer was Cain, and the reason for the murder could only be found in Cain's heart.